halourou/RailsLite/README.md

 ##Rails Lite

-Recreates some of the basic functionality of Rails.
+Uses Ruby meta-programming abilities to recreate some of the basic functionality of Rails.

-#Technologies Used:
+##Technologies Used:

 - ActiveSupport
 - erb